wulfsounds/wulfsounds/README.md

 # Hi, I'm Dev!

-I'm a B2B Web Associate for Headspace Health, a freelance graphic designer, and musician.
-A lot of my professional work is made using Webflow and Contentful.
-What I have available are projects built for the sake of building and learning how to code more efficiently.
-My goal as a web designer is to rely less on content management systems, however useful, and gain a stronger knowledge of hand built code.
+I'm a Dallas based UI designer and developer with over twenty years of combined graphic and web design.
+I am a contracted web designer for Headspace to assist and collaborate with the web marketing team.
+In 12 months of my tenure, I supported the renovation of the company’s brand architecture for 2024.
+As an expert in CMS-based apps and graphic design, I create digital experiences that increase access to wellness for the global community.

 Thanks for stopping by!